cisco-open/flame/docs/02-getting-started.md

 - golangci-lint
 - python 3.9+

+### macOS
-The following shows how to install the above packages in macOS environments.
+The following shows how to install the above packages in macOS environment.
 `brew` is a package management tool in macOS.
 To install `brew`, refer to [here](https://docs.brew.sh/Installation).
 Depending on Linux distributions, several package managers such as `apt`, `yum`, etc. can be used.